 - Hydration: 100 grams of pineapple has 85 grams of water.
 It makes pineapple a juicy fruit that could help fight dehydration.
 It refreshes the body and also provides micronutrients, which are crucial for maintaining various physiological reactions.

-- Regular bowel movement: Besides water, pineapple has a considerable amount of fiber that could support regular bowel movement.
+- Regular bowel movement: Besides water, pineapple has a considerable amount of fiber and could support regular bowel movements.
 It is an important mechanism to keep constipation at bay.

 - Healthy heart: Pineapple contains bromelain that has been attributed to the cardioprotective benefits when consumed regularly.
 Mainly, bromelain found in pineapple reduces blood clotting and helps remove plaque from arterial walls.